baokhoavu/baofolio/README.md

 ## Bao's Portfolio

-Created using ReactJS with some extra libraries
+Portfolio of Web Experience created using ReactJS with some extra libraries.
+Experience ranges from Angular to ReactJS.

 - styled components
 - react dom
 - react particles